 Ph.D.: 1989, Linguistics, UCLA

-Professor Carol Lord has conducted research on the influence of children’s language proficiency and text features on test performance, with the Center for the Study of Evaluation/CRESST at UCLA, and as Principal Investigator for a U.S. Department of Education study addressing the validity of assessments of English and mathematics proficiency for English Language Learners and students with disabilities.
+Professor Carol Lord has investigated the nature of language structures in the context of historical change, including serial verb constructions in African languages.
+She has conducted research on the influence of children’s language proficiency and text features on test performance.
 She has investigated the nature of academic language used in textbooks and in classrooms, and has analyzed acoustic patterns in the oral reading of proficient and non-proficient readers in order to better understand how readers comprehend the meaning of written text.

-Professor Carol Lord, Associate Prof. Michael Fender, and Emeritus Professor Robert Berdan have collaborated with the Long Beach Unified School District and the Long Beach YMCA after-school CORAL program to develop computer-assisted reading programs.
-Third graders with low reading proficiency have increased reading fluency using electronic books, developed in part with funding from the U.S. Department of Education SBIR program to USTeach, FIPSE funds, and Verizon.
+Dr. Lord, Associate Prof. Michael Fender, and Emeritus Professor Robert Berdan have collaborated with the Long Beach Unified School District to develop computer-assisted reading programs which have increased reading fluency among third graders with low reading proficiency.

 LING 329: Language Acquisition